cengishasan/Multispectral-Edge-Filtered-Conditional-GAN/README.md

-# Multispectral Edge Filtered McGAN
+# Multispectral Edge Filtered Conditional GAN
 This repository can be used to reproduce experimental results given in "Cloud Removal from Satellite Multispectral using Edge Filtered McGAN"